-Having read the transcript of the Senate Judiciary Committee interview of GPS Fusion principal Glenn Simpson by Senate Judiciary Committee staff, I want to post a few notes and observations on the transcript.
+Having read the transcript of the Senate Judiciary Committee interview of Fusion GPS principal Glenn Simpson by Senate Judiciary Committee staff, I want to post a few notes and observations on the transcript.
 The partially redacted transcript was posted online yesterday by Senator Dianne Feinstein.
 Feinstein posted the transcript here.
 The transcript runs 312 pages.

 All we have is the transcript itself.
 Feinstein omitted exhibits and other matter related to the transcript.
 Mollie Hemingway provides her 10 takeaways in a good column at The Federalist.
 Here are my own, several of which overlap with Hemingway’s (and John’s in the adjacent post).